 The Company has one active stock-based compensation plan: the 2016 Incentive Compensation Plan (the "2016 Plan").
 The initial share reserve under the 2016 Plan was 5,725,538 shares of common stock.
 A grant of a stock option award or stock appreciation right will reduce the outstanding reserve on a one-for-one basis, meaning one share for every share granted.
-A grant of a full-value award, including, but not limited to, restricted stock, restricted stock units and deferred stock, will reduce the outstanding reserve by a fixed ratio of 1.9 shares for every share granted.
-At May 4, 2019 the Company had 2,341,884 shares available under the 2016 Plan.
+A grant of a full-value award, including, but not limited to, restricted stock, nestricted stock units and deferred stock, will reduce the outstanding reserve by a fixed ratio of 1.9 shares for every share granted.
+At August 3, 2019 the Company had 2,424,220 shares available under the 2016 Plan.
+Subsequent to the end of the second quarter of fiscal 2019, on August 8, 2019, the Company's shareholders approved an amendment to increase the share reserve by an additional 2,800,000 shares.

 In accordance with the terms of the 2016 Plan, any shares outstanding under the previous 2006 Incentive Compensation Plan (the "2006 Plan") at August 4, 2016 that subsequently terminate, expire or are cancelled for any reason without having been exercised or paid are added back and become available for issuance under the 2016 Plan, with stock options being added back on a one-for-one basis and full-value awards being added back on a 1 to 1.9 basis.
-At May 4, 2019, there are 784,251 stock options that remain outstanding under the 2006 Plan.
+At August 3, 2019, 784,251 stock options remained outstanding under the 2006 Plan.